irata-gmbh/vscode-time-tracking/README.md

 ### Viewing Reports

 1. Click on the clock icon in the activity bar to open the Time Tracking view
+2. Select your desired date range (Today, Week, 2 Weeks, or Month)
+3. View daily activity chart showing time spent each day
-2. View summaries of your time spent on different projects and files
+4. View summaries of your time spent on different projects and files
-3. Click "Refresh Data" to update the reports with the latest tracking information
+5. Click "Refresh Data" to update the reports with the latest tracking information

 ### Using Webhooks